 The sudden realization that a cybercriminal has access to private details about your life is unsettling, to say the least.
 But the good news is that it’s not the end of the world — you still have options to protect yourself against data breach identity theft, and there are ways to recover your identity if you were already attacked.

-You'll still need to run some damage control, whether they get a hold of your Social Security number (SSN), bank account logins, employment information, location coordinates, or anything else.
-In this article, we’ll tell you how to recover from a data leak in nine easy-to-follow steps.
+Whether it’s your Social Security number (SSN), bank account logins, employment information, location coordinates, medical or school records, or other personal data that’s exposed, you need to take proactive steps to help protect your identity.
+In this article, we’ll help you learn how to recover from a data breach with nine easy-to-follow tips.

 1. Confirm if your information was exposed in a data breach

-The first step is to confirm that a breach actually occurred.
-You won’t always receive a data breach notification when your personal data gets stolen.
-And even if you do, that doesn’t always mean it’s true.
+The first step is to confirm that a breach involving your data actually occurred.
+Although the impacted organization may notify affected users after suffering a breach, you might not hear about it immediately.
+Even if you do, a data breach notification isn’t always legitimate.
 For all you know, it could be a phishing scam someone is using to convince you to voluntarily give up sensitive information.

 2. Freeze your credit

-By freezing your credit, you can prevent unauthorized users from opening up accounts or making purchases in your name.
 That’s because lenders, property managers, real estate agents, and anyone selling big-ticket items need to see your credit history before they can approve a contract or purchase.
+With a freeze in place, creditors will be unable to perform this check.
+You can then consider unfreezing your credit once the threat posed by the breach has diminished.

 3. Determine what information was stolen

 For example, stolen credit cards can easily be canceled and replaced, and stolen funds can quickly be disputed.
-But getting a new Social Security number can be extremely difficult if yours is stolen.
-Not only that, but the con artist who has your SSN can cause long-lasting problems by committing crimes or opening new accounts in your name.
+But getting a new Social Security number can be extremely difficult if yours is compromised.
+Not only that, but a fraudster with access to your SSN could cause lasting problems by committing crimes or opening new accounts in your name.

 4. Change your passwords

-• What to do: Change to a new, strong and unique password immediately.
-Also, if you have the option, force every connected device to log out of your account when you update it, to kick unauthorized users off.
+What to do: Change your login information for the affected account and any other potentially compromised accounts, choosing new, strong, and unique passwords.
+If you have the option, force every connected device to log out of your accounts when you update your passwords to kick unauthorized users off.

 5. Enable two-factor authentication

-Two-factor authentication (2FA) is a security measure that asks users to prove their identity twice before granting access.
-This process typically requires you to enter a password and either a code (which gets sent to a secure device) or biometric data (such as a fingerprint or face scan).
+Two-factor authentication (2FA) is a security measure that adds an extra layer of identity verification to the login process, building on the security a strong password offers.
+After entering a password, the 2FA login process will typically either require a code (sent to a secure device via text or email) or biometric data (such as a fingerprint or face scan).

 6. Get help from the company affected by the data breach

-If the breached company offers to help repair the damage and protect you for a certain amount of time, take them up on it.
+If the breached company offers to help repair the damage and protect you for a certain amount of time, consider taking them up on it.

 In most cases, a lack of security safeguards or personnel training cause security breaches in companies — and they will help resolve the issue.
 Beyond that, they likely have procedures to help customers recover their accounts, money, and anything else that is stolen in an attack.